roliuu/InfiltrationEngine-Custom-Missions/README.md

+# Modified SerializationTools.rbxmx fixing bugs and unadded attributes
+I will not report those issues to Morgan, due to them possibly being too minor.
+Don't want to annoy them again, so here is a modification of the tool for use for anyone

 # InfiltrationEngine Custom Missions
 This repository contains tooling and templates for the InfiltrationEngine games, better known as Entry Point: Freelancer's Cut and Operators